 Tap on the graph icon on the top right corner of the app dashboard to access the Activity Center or swipe left on the dashboard.
 Only eero Secure customers will be able to access the Activity Center.

 Within each section, you can also view the total number of Inspections, Threat Blocks, and Content Filters by day, week, and month.

 What do the metrics mean?

 - Inspections: As you browse the web, each site you visit loads content such as ads, images, and extra code from hundreds if not thousands of sources.
-These transactions happen almost instantaneously and can contain harmful content. eero Plus inspects each transaction to ensure it’s safe before it loads.
+These transactions happen almost instantaneously and can contain harmful content. eero Secure inspects each transaction to ensure it’s safe before it loads.

 - Threat blocks: If an Inspection determines a site is harmful, it will block the site before it loads.
 This is called a Threat Block and is reported in the Activity Center under four different categories: